These sweet potato black bean quesadillas are served hot off the skillet and loaded with flavor.

 Cheese is an essential part of any great quesadilla.

 Oaxaca cheese is commonly used because it's fairly mild in taste, but it's also extremely melty, stretchy, and sticky.

 We're in the middle of developing a vegan Oaxaca cheese (recipe coming soon), but dairy-free mozzarella or Monterey Jack make the perfect replacements in this vegan quesadilla recipe!

 What can I serve these with?

-This recipe is 100% vegan, gluten-free, made without oil.
+This recipe is 100% plant-based, gluten-free, and made without oil.
 Let's get cooking!

 🍲 Key ingredients

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

 Taste: Mexican quesadillas start with corn tortillas, which are crucial to deliver a flavorful dish.
 Try making your own corn tortillas for a superior flavor and texture.
 We love using corn because it tastes slightly sweet and nutty (plus, it adds to the authenticity).

 Health: with fewer calories, more fiber, and less fat, corn tortillas outshine their flour counterpart.
 Both have their place, but we appreciate being able to eat almost twice the amount of corn tortillas for every flour tortilla.